-For installations where the exhaust manifold/water injected exhaust elbow is close to or will be below the vessel's waterline when the vessel is static or under various operating conditions, provisions must be made to install a siphon-break in the raw water supply hose to the exhaust elbow.
-This hose must be looped a minimum of 24" above the vessel's waterline.
+For installations where the exhaust manifold/water injected exhaust elbow is close to or will be below the vessel's waterline, provisions must be made to install a siphonbreak in the raw water supply hose to the exhaust elbow.
+This hose must be looped a minimum of 20" above the vessel's waterline.
 Failure to use a siphon-break when the exhaust manifold injection port is at or below the load waterline will result in raw water damage to the engine and possible flooding of the boat.